 Depositing is a dosing operation (not just candy-making)

-A common misconception is that gummies are easy to keep uniform because everything goes into one kettle.
-In practice, depositing is where variability can creep in-especially when the gummy mass changes viscosity as it cools, or when production involves holds, slowdowns, and restarts.
+Gummies aren't easy to keep uniform just because everything goes into one kettle.
+In practice, depositing introduces variability — especially when the gummy mass changes viscosity as it cools, or when production involves holds, slowdowns, and restarts.

-That’s why KorNutra treats depositing equipment like a precision dosing tool.
+KorNutra treats depositing equipment like a precision dosing tool.
 The depositor determines piece weights and the consistency of fills across cavities.
-If it’s not controlled like a critical process step, you can end up with drift that’s hard to spot until finished testing-when adjustments are the most costly.
+If it's not controlled like a critical step, you can end up with drift that's hard to spot until finished testing — when adjustments are the most costly.

 - Kettle drift: changes in viscosity and flow behavior over time